arthurtofani/al-bregman-asa/README.md

 * [01 - Stream segregation in a cycle of six tones](audios/1a.mp3)
 * [02 - Pattern recognition, within and across perceptual streams](audios/2a.mp3)
-* 04 - Cumulative effects of repetition on streaming
+* 04 - Cumulative effects of repetition on streaming.
 * [13 - The effects of stream segregation on the judgment of timing](audios/13a.mp3)